hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - protect users from accessing malicious domains by proactively analyzing and blocking unsafe destinations
   - protect from <span style="color: #bb6600;">phishing attacks</span> by blocking suspicious domains when users click on the given links that an attacker sent
   - mechanism to increase reliability of the service: <span style="color: #bb6600;">Anycast IP</span> (208.67.222.222 & 208.67.220.220) routing
-  - improving **defense in depth** by blocking malicious destinations prior to a connection being established
+  - improving defense in depth by blocking malicious destinations prior to a connection being established: <span style="color: #bb6600;">Umbrella</span>
-  - use intelligence to determine if the request is <span style="color: #bb6600;">safe, malicious or risky</span>
   - safe and malicious requests routed as usual or blocked, respectively
   - risky requests
     - domain contains both malicious and legitimate content